local economy

 Workforce & Employment

-Unemployment rate of 4.2% as of August 2025
+- Unemployment rate of 4.0% as of February 2026

 Access to skilled labor supported by institutions like Missouri State University and Ozarks Technical Community College